Cellino & Barnes

 Cellino & Barnes was an American personal injury law firm based in Buffalo, New York.
-It was founded in 1998 by Ross Cellino Jr. and Steve Barnes, and dissolved in 2020 shortly before the death of the latter.
-The firm was known for their jingle and memorable number while their status and high-profile dissolution inspired an off-Broadway play in 2018.
+It was founded in 1998 by Ross Cellino Jr. and Steve Barnes, and dissolved in 2020.
+The firm was known for their jingle and memorable phone number while their status and high-profile dissolution inspired an off-Broadway play in 2018.

 History

 Cellino & Barnes originated as Cellino & Likoudis in 1958, founded by Ross Cellino's father.
 The firm had multiple offices in New York State in addition to a branch in Los Angeles, California.

 Described by The New York Times as "billboard royalty," the firm was a pioneering firm known for "flogging its brand loudly and crassly" according to The Wall Street Journal.
+By the end of the 1990s, the firm heavily publicized a $45 million settlement won for a client.
 In 2017, Cellino & Barnes had 50 attorneys and 250 employees in their offices.
 Over its history, the firm had over $165 million in profits with $1.5 billion in total case settlements.
-The firm was well known for their distinctive jingle and number which became an internet meme.
+The firm was well known for their distinctive jingle and phone number which became an internet meme.
 The jingle was described by Variety as an "uptempo ditty that etched the firm’s name and number in the memory banks of most listeners: 'Cellino and Barnes/In-jury attorneys/Call 800-888-8888'."

 In 2005, Cellino was issued a 6 month suspension from the practice of law and Barnes was issued a public censure.
 Cellino's suspension lasted a total of 19 months after undisclosed delays.
+The firm was temporally banned from advertising under Mr. Cellino's name.
+It changed its name to The Barnes Firm and changed all 150 large ad billboards advertising under M. Cellino's name.
 Upon his return, Cellino was not as involved in running the firm as before.
 In 2007, the firm was investigated for a scheme involving advancing settlement proceeds to clients contravening the state attorney ethics code.

-Cellino filed to dissolve the firm in 2017 citing Barnes's denial of an attorney position to Cellino’s daughter Jeanna.
+Cellino filed to dissolve the firm in 2017, citing Barnes's denial of an attorney position to Cellino’s daughter Jeanna.
 The partners could not amicably dissolve the firm, leading to the appointment of a referee to make a binding decision in 2020 and subsequent lawsuits over fees.

-Upon the final dissolution of the firm in June 2020, the two attorneys formed separate agencies: Cellino Law and the Barnes Firm.
+Upon the final dissolution of the firm in June 2020, the two attorneys formed separate agencies: Cellino Law and the Barnes Firm..
+Cellino Law kept the 888-888-888 number and the web domain formerly owned by Cellino & Barnes' "call8.com" which was set to a redirect to "cellinolaw.com", while "cellinoandbarnes.com" redirected to Barnes Firm's website at "thebarnesfirmcommunity.com".

-On October 2, 2020, Barnes and his niece Elizabeth were killed in the crash of a TBM 700 single-engine private airplane in Pembroke, Genesee County, New York.
+On October 2, 2020, Barnes and his niece Elizabeth were killed in the crash of a TBM 700 single-engine private airplane in Pembroke, New York.
 He was 61 years old.
 Upon his death, Barnes' brother Rich Barnes took control of the Barnes Firm.